emoffee/Hyonotes/AWS/BigDataSpecialty/Labs/DynamoDB_for_webapp/README.md

-# Amazon DynamoDB as a web app database support
+# Use Amazon DynamoDB as a web app database support

 The main goal of this lab is to create a DynamoDB that supports a web application.